locationtech/geomesa/docs/user/spark/providers.rst

 Accumulo RDD Provider
 ^^^^^^^^^^^^^^^^^^^^^

 The ``AccumuloSpatialRDDProvider`` is a spatial RDD provider for Accumulo data stores.
-The core code is in the ``geomesa-accumulo-spark`` module, and the shaded JAR-with-dependencies is available in the ``geomesa-accumulo-spark-runtime-accumulo21`` module.
+The code is in the ``geomesa-accumulo-spark`` module, which also provides a shaded JAR-with-dependencies.

 This provider can read from and write to a GeoMesa ``AccumuloDataStore``.
 The configuration parameters are the same as those passed to ``DataStoreFinder.getDataStore()``.
 See :ref:`accumulo_parameters` for details.